MXET/resources/home.md

 | ------------------------------------- | -------------------------------------- |
 | <iframe width="560" height="315" src="https://www.youtube.com/embed/HYnm2MD0Nks"></iframe> | <iframe width="560" height="315" src="https://www.youtube.com/embed/LMyhFwJscI0"></iframe> |
 | [On Youtube](https://youtu.be/HYnm2MD0Nks ':class=button')                                 | [On Youtube](https://youtu.be/LMyhFwJscI0 ':class=button')                                 |

-> Working with Polymers
-* Cutting & working with HDPE [A Great PDF Guide by a manufacturer](https://www.emcoplastics.com/assets/pdf/HDPE/HDPE%20Fabrication%20Guide.pdf)
-* This is one of the most useful but troubling plastics.
-It's very tough, very affordable, and chemical resistant, but it has a lot of "buts."
-For example, YOU CANNOT LASER CUT IT, it's incredibly difficult to glue, and when cutting, it gums up the teeth of saws and blades when using typical speeds/feeds.
-So, it deserves it's own guide.

 ### Metals